Jackchou00/icam-python/ReadMe.md

 Additionally, a coefficient is needed for scaling to convert to tristimulus values representing Absolute Luminance.
 This coefficient can be calculated from the camera's Aperture, Shutter Speed, and ISO.
 These parameters used to control the amount of light entering do not affect the linearity or relative relationships of the light.

+Another scenario involves using High Dynamic Range Images as input, such as HDR images encoded with the PQ Transfer Function.
+First, the non-linearly encoded RGB pixel values are decoded using the EOTF to obtain linear RGB pixel values.
+Then, the linear RGB pixel values are converted to the XYZ space to obtain the tristimulus values.
+Several of the .tif files and `image_input.py` provided in the project utilize this type of input.

 ## Image Decomposition

 According to the visual system's different perception of colour and detail, the image is decomposed into a Base Layer and a Details Layer.
 Operations on colour, such as Chromatic Adaptation and Tone Compression, are only applied to the Base Layer.
 The Details Layer, after enhancement or adjustment, is merged with the adjusted Base Layer.